Hi there! I’m Tiffany Bopp and I’m so glad you’re here visiting Balanced Bopp Living.

 My name is Tiffany Bopp and I started Balanced Bopp Living to promote a balanced, healthy lifestyle without the feelings of pressure, stress, and idolization that often come with it.
 I provide quick and easy recipes, functional resources, and most of all, encouragement to eat nutritious food and stay active when possible but to not feel guilty when it doesn’t work out perfectly.
 There are many joys and experiences of life that are far more important than the desire for a perfect diet and perfect body.
 Perfection doesn’t exist and the constant struggle for it only produces disappointment.
 My beliefs and methods rely on the inevitability of imperfection which is why I turn to the word “balance.”

 I went on to pursue it professionally at an arts college in Manhattan for a year and half.
-After that time, however, I decided it wasn’t what I wanted as a career so I moved down to Texas with my sister and her family and took the spring semester off of school. (big change) I’m currently pursuing a Kinesiology degree at a university in Texas with the plan of getting my Doctorate in Physical Therapy and I love it already!
+After that time, however, I decided it wasn’t what I desired as a career so I moved down to Dallas, Texas with my sister and her family and took the spring semester off of school (big change).
+I’m currently pursuing a Kinesiology degree at a university in Texas with the plan of getting my Doctorate in Physical Therapy soon after and I absolutely love it!

 During my semester off, I created this website as a creative outlet for myself, a way to share recipes I enjoy, a way to spread positivity on the subject of health and fitness, and hopefully encourage viewers not to become anxious or obsessed with food, exercise, body image, and overall “health.”
 Health is very subjective and as you probably know, widely talked and debated about in today’s society.
 “You should eat this, you should cut out these foods, I’m on this diet and I’ve lost __ pounds, this is the best way to workout”…..it’s exhausting.
 Good news though: I’m not here to tell you what you should and should not do.